sjbennett123/gloryforthefist/content/rules/formal_magic.md

 **Concentration**: The caster must maintain concentration to keep this Cantrip going.

 **Invoked**: When an invoked Cantrip is cast, the caster will receive 5 charges of the effect in the appropriate school of formal magic.
 Using the effect uses one charge.
 An effect can be used against a single opponent for a maximum of 5 minutes or line of sight.
 All unused charges expire at the next tag reset.
 Multiple charges may be used against multiple opponents at the same time.
-The caster must state “I Invoke <Cantrip name> against you” to the opponent it is being used against so that the opponent can hear it.
+The caster must state “I Invoke <Cantrip name> against you” to the opponent it is being used against, so that the opponent can hear it.
 This is an in-game statement and will not work if the caster is silenced.

 **2 Year**: Until removed by in-game methods or 2 years pass.
 Unless otherwise indicated, the effect of any Cantrip with the duration of Day is lost if the target requires a life spell.